Indexing-Your-Heart/game/README.md

 # Indexing Your Heart (Codename "Head Over Heels")

-**Indexing Your Heart** is an upcoming puzzle game from _Created by Marquis Kurt_ where you play as anthromorphic coyote aiming to foster a relationship while wearing a hammer costume.
+**Indexing Your Heart** is an upcoming puzzle game from _Created by Marquis Kurt_ where you play as anthropomorphic coyote aiming to foster a relationship while wearing a hammer costume.

 > :warning: This project is still in its infancy, so some details and mechanics may
 > not work as intended.
 If you'd like to support the project,